-Unknown words are underlined in the text, using spell_checker_color (blue by default).
+Unknown words are underlined in the text, using spell\checker\color (blue by default).
 This is not an error, but a hint to the user that some action may be taken.
 The jEdit context menu provides various actions, as far as applicable:

 '''

 isabelle.complete-word

+isabelle.exclude-word

 isabelle.exclude-word-permanently

 isabelle.include-word

 isabelle.include-word-permanently

 '''